About Impostor Syndrome Institute

 In addition to addressing both the internal and external sources of impostor feelings, the approach offered a proven process that empowered individuals to take charge of their own self- and pattern awareness and thus, transformation.

-Since then, Dr. Young’s work underpinning ISI has been delivered to over half a million people worldwide.
+Since then, Dr. Young’s work has been delivered to over half a million people worldwide, including:

-This includes at more than 100 universities in the US, Canada, Japan, Europe, and the UK, and over 150 organizations, including Google, Pfizer, Apple, JP Morgan, Vanguard, Boeing, Johnson & Johnson, NASA, Visibility STEM Africa, National Cancer Institute, Scandinavian Society of Anesthesiology and Intensive Care Medicine, Women in Science, and the National Basketball Association.
+At 100+ universities in the US, Canada, Japan, Europe, and the UK, and at such diverse organizations as Google, Pfizer, Apple, JP Morgan, Boeing, IBM, Johnson & Johnson, Vanguard, Microsoft, Visibility STEM Africa, Scandinavian Society of Anesthesiology and Intensive Care Medicine, Society of Women Engineers, National Cancer Institute, NASA, and the National Basketball Association.

-In recognition of her position as the leading thought leader, Young was the only non-psychologist and non-academic whom the American Psychological Association invited to contribute a chapter to the first research-based book on impostor phenomenon.
+Young’s status as the leading thought leader on impostor syndrome led her to bethe only non-psychologist and non-academic whom the American Psychological Association invited to contribute a chapter to the first research-based book on the topic.

 The Impostor Syndrome Institute builds on this unparalleled experience to provide free resources to individuals and organizations and to train coaches and HR specialists to effectively address this multifaceted, highly nuanced topic with clients and employees.